LivePersonInc/knowledge-center-archive/_release/December 2019/week-of-december-9th.md

 </table>
 </div>

-A previous fix made on the New agent workspace version 1.8 for Memory leak with Custom Widgets IE-11 on, caused LiveEngage old workspace to crash, whenever the user clicked “Hide conversation”.
+A fix was made on the new agent workspace for memory leak with Custom Widgets working with Internet Explorer 11.
+It caused the LiveEngage old workspace to crash whenever the user clicked “Hide conversation”.
-The bug has been fixed, and agents can hide conversations without experiencing any issues in the old agent workspace.
+The bug has now been fixed, and agents can hide conversations without experiencing any issues in the old agent workspace.

-## SDE's structure discrepancy between old Agent Workspace and new workspace
+## Engagement attribute's structure discrepancy between old agent workspace and new workspace
-**(Hotfixes for NAW 11.8)**
-### Type:Bug fix
+### Type: Bug fix

 <div class="tablecontainer">
 <table class="releasenotes">